KVmix: Gradient-Based Layer Importance-Aware Mixed-Precision Quantization for KV Cache: Experimental Results

 \subsubsection{GSM8K and Wikitext-2}

-We evaluated the capabilities of the quantized model in language modeling and mathematical reasoning using the FP16 model as a baseline.
+We evaluated the capabilities of the quantized model in language modeling and mathematical reasoning using the FP16 model as the baseline.
+Atom \cite{zhao2024atom} exhibits very poor performance in long contexts, and thus, we only compare it in this section.
 The evaluation was conducted using the lm\_eval \cite{eval-harness} framework, where the quantized model replaced the Hugging Face model.
 Specifically, we measured the accuracy on the GSM8K dataset and the perplexity on the Wikitext-2 dataset.
 The experimental results are detailed in Table \ref{table02}.
 The results show that 2bit (k-T, v-T) suffers a catastrophic performance loss on GSM8K and Wikitext-2, and the model almost loses its reasoning ability.
 For 4bit (k-T, v-T), the performance loss of the model on GSM8K and Wikitext-2 also reached 9.17\% and 5.28\%, respectively.
 In contrast, on the Wikitext-2, the perplexity score of KVmix-k2.19v2.38 is almost comparable to the baseline, while on the more challenging GSM8K mathematical reasoning task, KVmix-k2.19v2.38 has an accuracy loss of 2.00\%, which significantly outperforms the 2bit (k-T, v-T) and the 4bit (k-T, v-T).
 Moreover, on GSM8K, KVmix-k2.19v2.38 shows a significant accuracy improvement compared to KVmix-2bit and random-k2.19v2.38, which do not leverage the KV importance analysis for more accurate quantization.
+Compared to Atom-4bit and other SOTA methods, KVmix-k2.19v2.38 also has an accuracy advantage.
+Notably, the Atom-4bit performs 4-bit quantization on both the model weights and activations, which results in greater accuracy loss.
 These results demonstrate the superior performance of KVmix-k2.19v2.38 in complex task reasoning.